python/steering-council/README.md

 contributing to Python to discuss things they want to discuss with the Steering Council, when email or a GitHub ticket is for whatever reason not as desirable.

-Scheduling is done through [Google Calendar](https://calendar.google.com/calendar/selfsched?sstoken=UUtnZXJMbl9OM3J3fGRlZmF1bHR8YWE1ZDg2MWUyZTIwYTI0NDFlNjVlOTM4Y2U3NjU2MDk).
-When booking a slot, please make sure to do so at least 3 days in advance, and if possible include the topic in the appointment so we can be prepared.
+Scheduling *was* done through [Google Calendar](https://calendar.google.com/calendar/selfsched?sstoken=UUtnZXJMbl9OM3J3fGRlZmF1bHR8YWE1ZDg2MWUyZTIwYTI0NDFlNjVlOTM4Y2U3NjU2MDk) but Google broke that.
+Email us via steering-council at python . org to book a time until a new scheduling system is sorted out.
+When booking, please make sure to do so at least 3 days in advance, and if possible include the topic in the appointment so we can be prepared.
 For longer chats, different schedules (we realise the current time isn’t always good for everyone), or pressing